-- The healthcare professionals who would typically care for your child - An outline of some of the additional healthcare professionals, who may be involved in the care of your child following diagnosis
+- The health professionals who would typically care for your child - An outline of some additional health professionals who may be involved in the care of your child following their diagnosis

 Neurologist

 A neurologist specialises in problems relating to the brain, spinal cord and nerves in the body.
 Your child may be referred to a neurologist for their initial diagnosis.